meilisearch/documentation/learn/what_is_meilisearch/telemetry.md

 ## What kind of data do we collect?

-We use two data-collection tools: [Amplitude](https://amplitude.com/amplitude-analytics) and [Sentry](https://sentry.io/welcome/).
-Both can be disabled by [following the below procedure](#how-to-disable-data-collection).
+We use [Amplitude](https://amplitude.com/amplitude-analytics) to collect usage data.
+You can disable it by [following the below procedure](#how-to-disable-data-collection).

 **Amplitude** collects the following datapoints: